TheSoundCoder/GameChatBalancer/Manual.md

 - 1 USB cable matching the connection of your microcontroller of choice.
 The Seeed board has a USB-C connector.
 - soldering iron to connect the potentiometer to your microcontroller
 - some kind of housing for the microcontroller and the potentiometer

+Have a look at the [Readme.md](https://github.com/TheSoundCoder/GameChatBalancer/blob/master/README.md#material) to get an cost overview and links to products.

 ## How to connect
 - The potentiometer is connected to an **analog pin (A\*)** of your Arduino (or compatible) board.
 It is powered from the board's 5V (or 3.3V for a Seeed board) output (see schematic)